oz-tzachor/Traffix/README.md

 2. Install the dependencies by running `npm install`.
 3. Start the server by running `npm start`.

-## Usage

-Once the server is started, you can access Traffix at `http://localhost:3000`.
-The UI will allow you to view traffic data for different locations and time periods.

 ## Contributing

 Contributions are welcome!
 Please feel free to open an issue or submit a pull request if you have any improvements or bug fixes.